Parsha 04:Vayera (He appeared) וַיֵּרָא

 Scripture Readings for this week

-Parsha in 60 Seconds Presents Matot
+Parsha in 60 Seconds Presents

-Parsha 42
+Parsha 54

 A NOTE FROM MESSIANIC EDUCATION AUSTRALIA: The independent views expressed in this video are for open learning and discussion purposes only and are not to persuade or determine biblical doctrine.

-Parsha in 60 Seconds Presents Masei
+Parsha in 60 Seconds Presents Sukkot

 A NOTE FROM MESSIANIC EDUCATION AUSTRALIA: The independent views expressed in this video are for open learning and discussion purposes only and are not to persuade or determine biblical doctrine.